silviamaggi/smd-com/_drafts/purple-and-orange.md

 <!-- =================== CHECK THE FOLLOWING INTERNAL LINK! -->

-There have been a lot of changes since my <a href="https://2017/03/19/photography-rut-and-little-things-in-my-garden/" target="_blank" rel="noopener noreferrer">last post with photos of flowers and plants in my garden</a>.
+There have been a lot of changes since my <a href="https://2017/03/19/photography-rut-and-little-things-in-my-garden/" rel="noopener noreferrer">last post with photos of flowers and plants in my garden</a>.

 The _Spanish Bluebells_ flowered.